acoli-repo/manesse/README.md

 ## Content

+- **MANUSCRIPT AND TRANSCRIPTION**
+	- The data transcribed and annotated can be accessed via a designated [table of contents file](overview.md).
+Note that this is for illustration, only, in particular, it does not meet the quality standards required from a proper digital publication.
 - **FOR PHILOLOGICAL PURPOSES**
 	- [`html/`](html) **partial** transcription data, HTML export, for human consultation
 		- each page provides a scan of the page, followed by the transcription